VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 ### Example

-This is an example input file for unit testing which will passes. `test.yaml` is the test file which follows the syntax above and `alerts.yaml` contains the alerting rules.
+This is an example input file for unit testing which will pass.
+`test.yaml` is the test file which follows the syntax above and `alerts.yaml` contains the alerting rules.

 With `rules.yaml` in the same directory, run `./vmalert -unittestFile=./unittest/testdata/test.yaml`.